-Children in the 4/5s hone their skills as participants in a group.
+Children in the 4/5s (pre-K) hone their skills as participants in a group in our private, full-day program on Manhattan’s Upper West Side.
 In the classroom, they discuss kindness and care as the basis of all social interactions.
 They explore friendship while developing their own sense of identity.
-Social studies is the foundation of a curriculum that explores topics significant to this age group, including a focus on family structures.
+Social studies is the foundation of a curriculum that explores topics significant to early childhood development, including a focus on family structures.

 Our year begins with a focus on trust as teachers help children transition from home to school.
 Students explore the classroom materials and get to know their teachers and classmates.
 A phase-in schedule allows children to be introduced gradually to the routines and transitions of the school day.
 Within their classroom community, children in the 4/5s gain their own sense of autonomy and ownership of their environment and take on responsibility for caring for themselves and their classroom.

 Children in the 4/5s are active and love to move.
 Every day offers them the chance to challenge themselves physically on our play deck.
 Movement and music classes are a regular part of the weekly schedule.

 Hands-on science activities allow students to predict, observe, and draw conclusions as they study plants, snails, and cooking.
 Literacy is experienced through listening, storytelling, library visits, and learning how to print words.
 Classroom jobs contribute to their development as learners.
 Students develop an understanding that the classroom is a community where everyone helps.
 They also learn how to solve problems that are based on mathematical concepts—for example, “How many crackers do we need for snack today?”
 Ultimately, the 4/5s end the year fully prepared for the kindergarten classroom.